-To report a stranded dolphin, whale, manatee or sea turtle within coastal Southwest Florida, please call the Stranding Investigations Program's 24-hour pager: 941-988-0212.
+To report a stranded dolphin, whale, manatee or sea turtle (dead or alive) within coastal Southwest Florida, please call the Stranding Investigations Program's 24-hour hotline: 888-345-2335.

 The Stranding Investigations Program provides 24-hour response to sick, injured and deceased marine mammals and sea turtles within the coastal waters of Southwest Florida, mainly in Sarasota and Manatee counties.
 The program also offers logistical support to state biologists in the verification and rescue of sick, injured or deceased manatees, an endangered species living in Florida’s coastal waters.

-The Stranding Investigations Program has been involved in sea turtle strandings since 2003 and has recovered more than 1,000 turtles during that time.
+The Stranding Investigations Program has been involved in sea turtle strandings since 2003 and has recovered more than 2,000 turtles during that time.
 Seven species of sea turtles are found globally, and five of the species are found in the Gulf of Mexico.
 The Program has responded to strandings of each of these five species as part of the Sea Turtle Stranding and Salvage Network authorized through the Florida Fish and Wildlife Conservation Commission.
 The Program also works closely with Mote's Sea Turtle Rehabilitation Hospital and its Sea Turtle Conservation and Research Program.
 Many of these efforts have been supported in part by grants awarded from the Sea Turtle Grants Program, which is funded by sales of the Florida Sea Turtle License Plate (www.helpingseaturtles.org).

 The Program is a member of the Southeastern U.S. Marine Mammal Stranding Network, a group of marine animal rescue organizations under the direction of NOAA’s National Marine Fisheries Service.